 Overcoming Objections to an In-Home Caregiver

-It is common for those needing assistance with care to feel uncomfortable or even reject the idea of accepting the help of an in-home caregiver.
+It is common for those needing assistance with care to feel uncomfortable or even reject the idea of accepting the help of an in-home care provider or caregiver.
 The presence of an outsider suggests that family can’t (or doesn’t want to) take care of a parent’s or loved one’s needs.
 It also magnifies the extent of the elder’s care needs and possibly makes him/her feel vulnerable.
 Below are some tips to ease the transition.

 - Introduce the caregiver to the senior before care begins, so the caregiver is not a stranger.